Related content section

 James Harvey

-Chair, AFGC
+Councillor and Chair, AFGC and NHAC

-James is a retired chartered accountant who has worked for many years in that field; including as a partner of Grant Thornton for twenty years.
+James Harvey is a retired chartered accountant who has worked for many years in that field; including as a partner of Grant Thornton for twenty years.

 James owns a grazing property at Narrung and two smaller farm properties on Kangaroo Island.
 He was Chairman of the Council of Governors of St Peter's College for 5years until 2016 and a governor of that council for 15years, giving him valuable experience in the not for profit sector.